 Doing an event postmortem is, of course, not a new or earth-shattering idea.

 Unfortunately, I’ve also worked at companies that refused to ever discuss how a project went after the fact.
 We’d keep facing the same problems over and over (and over, and over…).
-I know I was but a mere cog in the machine, but it seemed to me a quick 20-minute wrap-up meeting could have done a world of wonders, but the powers that be didn’t want to acknowledge that something went poorly (or that something could have been done better, even if it went well).
+I know I was but a mere cog in the machine, but it seemed to me a quick 20-minute wrap-up meeting could have done a world of wonders to prevent the same issues from constantly arising, but the powers that be didn’t want to acknowledge that something went poorly (or that something could have been done better, even if it went well).

 I’ve really come to see the benefit of reviewing a race after the fact, it’s a process that can benefit all runners and racers.